ev3dev/ev3dev.github.io/docs/networking.md

 # Connecting to the Internet

 You have a few options for connecting to the internet.
+For a guide connecting your RaspberryPi look [here](https://www.ev3dev.org/docs/tutorials/setting-up-wifi-using-the-command-line/).

 ### With a Wi-Fi dongle